elastic/kibana/x-pack/plugins/security_solution/docs/testing/test_plans/detection_response/prebuilt_rules/installation_and_upgrade.md

-And user should NOT see a number of rules available to install And user should see a CTA to upgrade prebuilt rules And user should see the number of rules available to upgrade (Z) And user should see the Rule Updates table
+And user should NOT see a number of rules available to install And user should see a CTA to upgrade prebuilt rules And user should see the number of rules available to upgrade (Z)
 ```

 #### **Scenario: User is notified when both rules to install and upgrade are available**